 If all the below statements describe you and your current situation, you can apply for this scholarship:

 If you are a successful applicant of this scholarship you will receive $3,000.

 Prior to completing an application, you should carefully read the Scholarship Rules below.
 Applicants wanting to apply for this scholarship must attach the following documents:

 When applying for a scholarship it is very important that you ensure that you include all relevant documents (including a completed application form) and that your application is submitted before the closing date.
 If an application is incomplete, it will not be considered.

 Your application is checked for completeness and eligibility, and you will receive an email confirmation it has been received.
 After the closing date it will be individually assessed and put forward to a selection committee who will rank your application against others who have applied.

-The value of the scholarship shall be $3,000 paid in two instalments after the census date of Study Period 1 & 2.
+The value of the scholarship shall be $3,000 paid in two instalments after the census date of Study Period 1 and 2.